SoliditySage/pacman/README.md

-This ks my version of the PacMan assignment for the MIT XPRO coding course.
+This is my version of the PacMan assignment for the MIT XPRO coding course.
 By clicking the"Generate PacMan" button, there will be a PacMan generated on the screen, and the "Begin Motion" button will cause it to move across the screen.

 Copyright (c) 2020 John Williams